 - Hostname - the host name of the SFTP server.

 - Authentication Method - Select password or public key authentication.
-If key based authentication is selected, copy your account's public key from Account Settings -> Account information and add it to the SFTP user's authorized keys.
+If key based authentication is selected, copy your account's public key from Settings -> Account Settings -> Profile and add it to the SFTP user's authorized keys.

 - User Name - the user name to use when connecting to SFTP server.